|Florentina Pakosta exhibit at the Sprengel Museum in Hanover|

 - Note that logging provides for the capacity for explanation at the level of abstraction of how the machine was built and how it operates.
 This is considered sufficient level of explanation for when we audit e.g. banks.
-We don’t ask about how the synaptic connections inside bankers’ brains, we ask to see the accounts.
+We don’t ask about the synaptic connections inside bankers’ brains, we ask to see their accounts.

 - One fundamental difference in the present information age not mentioned enough above is privacy.